-Payables and accrued liabilities is primarily composed of capital expenditure contracts, professional fees, general and administration and taxes.
+Payables and accrued liabilities are primarily composed of capital expenditure contracts, professional fees, general and administrative and taxes.
 Long-term debt consists of Secured Notes and Unsecured Debentures, and outstanding mortgages.
-The Company's contractual obligations include contracts entered into with consultants, advisors, construction companies, and leases for the Company's offices, dispensaries, cultivation, and processing facilities, vehicles, and computer software.
-As part of the Company's plan to expand its footprint and develop its operations, further capital expenditures that have yet to be committed will be required to fund growth initiatives.
+The Company's contractual obligations include: contracts entered into with consultants, advisors, and construction companies; leases for the Company's offices, dispensaries, cultivation and processing facilities; vehicles; and computer software.
+As part of the Company's plan to continue the build out of its operations, further capital expenditures that have yet to be committed will be required.

 On May 23, 2019, the Company established a line of credit with Zia Integrated, LLC, ("Zia") a cannabis management and consulting firm based in Maryland, permitting Zia drawdowns of up to an aggregate of \$15,000.
 For each drawdown made by Zia, a convertible promissory note will be issued between the Company and Zia.
-As of the date of filing of the unaudited condensed interim consolidated financial statements, no drawdowns have been made on the line of credit and the principal amount on the convertible promissory note is \$Nil.
+As of the date of filing of the condensed interim consolidated financial statements, no drawdowns have been made on the line of credit and the principal amount on the convertible promissory note is \$Nil.